Things appear to be looking up for Unilever PLC (UL)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -8.46% gain in the last 1 month and extending the period to 3 months gives it a -12.48%, and is -1.51% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.47% over the week and 1.37% over the month.
+The stock witnessed a -3.35% gain in the last 1 month and extending the period to 3 months gives it a -6.90%, and is 2.55% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.58% over the week and 1.45% over the month.

 Unilever PLC (UL) Analyst Forecasts